hkiceflow/mpv_video/README.md

 With the most efficient shader and filter algorithms available.
 For specific usage, see the tutorial after decompression.

-After downloading, the MD format inside the tutorial,I won't use it directly to open the notepad.,Just follow the operation in my video.

 You can try to modify the test by yourself, and follow me to recover the video if it is broken.

 Video:https://www.bilibili.com/video/BV1am421M7rH/